HughesSeanKyle/bookworks-react-vite-migration/features.md

 - Use onAuthStateChanged to check emailVerified prop.
 If false, show alert and ask to resend email?
 Block certain features of app if not verified. e.g no uploads...
 - Implement resend verification email functionality.

+NOTES RE SIGNUP
+- Firebase already hashes the password upon Signup.
+So no need for brypt and no need to store hashed password in DB 17/02

 2. Logic for confirm sign up
 This route can only be accessed via Signup as step 1 of the flow
 - Return to this logic later when sendGrid or mailing service set up.